The following FAQ's related only to the AZSecure Cybersecurity Fellowship Program

 When do I apply?

-Please see the application deadlines and links on the How To Apply page.
+Please see the application deadlines for the following fall semester and links on the How To Apply page.
+The SFS program only begins in the fall semester and applicants must have all materials submitted by the deadlines for consideration.

 Do I have to sign a contract to participate in the AZSecure Cybersecurity Fellowship Program?

 Yes, you will sign a written service agreements that details your responsibilities.
-The current service agreement may be seen in the menu at left.
+The current service agreement is available for view here.

 Can traditional master's students or PhD students participate?